-We cannot talk about accurate color reproduction in the builds if the colors in the design change based on the display the design is viewed on.
+We cannot talk about accurate color reproduction in the builds if the colors in the design change based on the display the design is viewed on, like the difference between mobile and mobile-friendly design.
 Therefore the color space of the Sketch design document must be fixed by assigning the document a color profile.
 These days, it would typically be sRGB.
 Once this is done, the developer’s job is easy: Recognise design document’s color space using ⌘+Shift+K shortcut in Sketch.

 Specifying the correct color space in Xcode